 Back in 1999, this technique was still in it's infancy wich made it hardware taxing and the resulting image was often very pixelated.
 In Shenmue the illusion was not to be broken by a mirror like this and the developers resorted to a nifty trick.

 Behind the mirror, there is actually an exact 3D copy of the room and the characters in it, just that the models are mirrored.
 The mirror is basically just a hole in the wall to the other half of the room.

 To make it more believable there is a transparent texture where the hole is, giving a slight haze to it.

 Shenmue didn't invent this trick, this was actually somewhat common berfore RTT really took off but it is still implemented very well and left some people scratching their heads how Shenmue got its mirrors so perfect and crisp.

 By hacking the game to remove the clipping it is very much possible to just walk through the mirror and explore the "alternate dimension" on the other side.
 If you like to see this in more detail, I have videos on my channel showing this in various places.

-In Shenmue II this concept of mirroring the enviroment was taken to the next level with top floor of the Yellow Head Building, there named the Big Ox Building.
+In Shenmue II this concept of mirroring the enviroment was taken to the next level with the top floor of the Yellow Head Building, called the Big Ox Building there.
 The stone floor there is polished up so nicely that it is highly reflective.
 And by placing an upside down copy of the rooms under the rooms and carefully making the floor textures just the right amount of transparent, the illusion is again very much perfect.